MitchellJThomas/markdown-cv/index.md

 href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
 ExpertOps</a> are built.

-I was also central to delivering a major overhaul to our agent collection stack using async messaging patterns using ActiveMQ  and structured message definitions using Protobuf encoding and I was a lead designer for <a href="https://www.tripwire.com/products/tripwire-connect">Connect</a>, our data processing and analytics platform using Kafka.
+I was central to delivering a major overhaul to our agent collection stack using async messaging patterns using ActiveMQ  and structured message definitions using Protobuf encoding and I was a lead designer for <a href="https://www.tripwire.com/products/tripwire-connect">Connect</a>, our data processing and analytics platform using Kafka.
 As well I've introduced micro-service patterns and development, API creation via
 REST and now GraphQL and deployment using Docker and Kubernetes.

-To facilitate team "fast flow" and consistency I've created and maintained a SaaS conventions process within a team on-boarding guide.
+To facilitate team _fast flow_ and consistency I've created and maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.

 I'm currently working with a launch team using <a href="https://kots.io/">Replicated KOTS</a> and Kubernetes to bring tripwire.io features to industrial customers who require on-premise, enterprise style deployments.

 `2004 - 2009`
 __GemStone Inc.__, Beaverton, OR